County Jail

 Mental Health Support

-• Personalized counseling for those facing mental health difficulties
+• Individual counseling sessions for inmates facing mental health challenges

-• Group therapy sessions focusing on addiction recovery, anger management, and coping mechanisms
+• Group therapy for issues related to addiction, anger management, and coping strategies

-• Programs aimed at treating substance abuse, including detoxification and ongoing support for recovery
+• Programs for substance abuse treatment, including detoxification and ongoing recovery assistance

-By providing these essential mental health services, the facility aids inmates in addressing issues that may lead to criminal behavior, enhancing their prospects for successful reintegration into society.
+By focusing on mental health, the jail aims to assist inmates in managing core issues that may influence their behavior, thereby enhancing their prospects for successful reintegration into the community.

 Educational Opportunities